mwender/donation-manager/README.md

 2. Save out the template as HTML to `lib/html/`.
 3. Copy the template over to `lib/templates/` and replace the `.html` extension with `.hbs`.

+__01/22/2021 - Version 2.1.0__
+- Checking for mismatch between entered zip code and the pick up address.

 __12/09/2020 - Version 2.0.4__
 - Different styling of Trans.
 Dept. parent "Not Set" based on `post_status`.